mylinhthibodeau/STAT545-HW-thibodeau-mylinh/README.md

 # STAT545-HW-thibodeau-mylinh
 This file provides a general overview of the content in this repository.

-*Note: Homework 1 is in a different repository, please go [here](https://github.com/mylinhthibodeau/STAT545-hw01-thibodeau-mylinh) if you would like to see it.*
+*Note: [Homework 1](https://github.com/mylinhthibodeau/STAT545-hw01-thibodeau-mylinh) is in a different repository.*
 ### Table of content

 - [homework 2](https://github.com/mylinhthibodeau/STAT545-HW-thibodeau-mylinh/tree/master/stat545-hw2-thibodeau-mylinh)